munificent/craftinginterpreters/book/statements-and-state.md

 ### Assignment syntax

 That little `=` syntax is more complex than it might seem.
-Like most <span name="assign">C-derived</span> languages, assignment is an expression and not a statement.
+Like most C-derived languages, assignment is an <span name="assign">expression</span> and not a statement.
 As in C, it is the lowest precedence expression form.
 That means the rule slots between `expression` and `equality`, the next lowest precedence
 expression: